Consuelo N. Bailey: Lieutenant governor of Vermont

-In 1954 she was elected the first female lieutenant governor of any state in U.S. history, serving as the 65th Lieutenant Governor of Vermont between 1955 and 1957.
+In 1954 she became the first woman to be elected as lieutenant governor of any state.
+Bailey served as 65th Lieutenant Governor of Vermont between 1955 and 1957.

 Later roles

 Bailey represented Vermont on the Republican National Committee from 1936 to 1976.
 She was vice chair from 1953 to 1957, and secretary from 1965 to 1973.
 As secretary, she was responsible for calling the roll of delegates as they voted for president at the 1968 and 1972 Republican National Conventions.

 Death and burial

 Bailey died in Burlington on September 9, 1976.
 She was buried at Sheldon Cemetery in Sheldon.

 Family

 In 1940, Bailey married her husband Henry A. Bailey (1893-1961), an attorney who served in both chambers of the state legislature and as mayor of Winooski.